monim67/laravel-user-image-croppie/README.md

 Route::prefix('avatar')->middleware('auth:web')->group(function(){LUICroppie::routes();});
 ```

-This will add edit and update routes for user image.
+This will include edit and update routes for user image.
 You can use any prefix of your choice.

 If you only want the update route, use the following instead.